MeVisLab/examples/mevislab.github.io/content/contact.md

 General questions regarding MeVisLab?
 Don't hesitate to contact the [MeVisLab Team](mailto://info@mevislab.de).

 #### YouTube
-Also: If you haven´t yet - have a look at our [YouTube Channel](https://www.youtube.com/channel/UCUGi64NseroIGjga8l7EX8g).
+Also: If you haven't yet - have a look at our [YouTube Channel](https://www.youtube.com/channel/UCUGi64NseroIGjga8l7EX8g).
 You will find a variety of helpful tutorials provided to you by the MeVisLab Team.